FilipinoGambino/FilipinoGambino.github.io/_posts/2022-06-05-combined-arms-part-1.md

 * 'black_death' removes deceased agents from the environment.
 * 'agent_indicator' adds one layer to the observation space for each type of agent.
 In this case we have a friendly ranged, friendly melee, enemy ranged, enemy melee.
 * 'frame_skip' allows the environment to repeat actions, ignoring the state and summing the reward.
 * 'sticky_actions' gives a probability to repeat actions.
-I'll use this one over frame_skip for now for now.
+I'll use this one over frame_skip for now.
 * 'pad_action_space' pads the melee agents action space to match that of the ranged agents.
 * 'pettingzoo_env_to_vec_env' makes a vector environment where there is one vector representing each agent.
 Since we have 162 agents `(45 ranged + 36 melee) * 2 teams` we get 162 vectors per environment.
-* 'concat_vec_envs' concatenates the all of the vector environments which will be passed through the model.
+* 'concat_vec_envs' concatenates all of the vector environments which will be passed through the model.
 * 'VecMonitor' tracks the reward, length, time, etc. and saves it the the *filename* log file.
-* Gym's 'RecordVideo' wrapper will saves videos
+* Gym's 'RecordVideo' wrapper saves videos
 * Gym's 'RecordEpisodeStatistics' wrapper records various information from the episode which for us is `162 vectors * 4 environments * 2048 steps` for a total of 1,327,104 total steps per episode.
 <br /><br />